davide-casiraghi/laravel-responsive-gallery/README.md

 # Laravel Responsive Gallery
 A PHP library to create responsive galleries that are organized into Pinterest like columns.
 To generate the grid is used Bricklayer.js.
+To open the image in a popup is used Fancybox 3.

 The library replace all the occurrences of this snippet
 ```